-Research by Dr. John Gottman shows that small actions practiced daily is the biggest predictor for keeping romance, intimacy, and connection alive during the transition to parenthood.
+Research by Dr. John Gottman shows that small actions practiced daily are the biggest predictor for keeping romance, intimacy, and connection alive during the transition to parenthood.
 Going the extra mile means everything with a new baby in the mix.

 New parents often believe that in order to meet the demanding needs of the baby, they have to sacrifice the needs of the relationship.
 There is a sense that “I can either be close to my spouse or my baby, but I can’t do both.”
 This leads to resentment and isolation.